nginx/unit-docs/source/unitctl.rst

 Exporting the configuration from Unit
 +++++++++++++++++++++++++++++++++++++

-The **export** command will query a control API to fetch running configuration and NJS modules from a Unit process.
-Due to a technical limitation this output will not contain the currently stored certificate bundles.
-The output is saved as a tarball at the filename given with the **-f** argument.
-Standard out may be used with **-f -** as shown in the following examples:
+The **export** command queries a control API to fetch the running configuration and NJS modules from a Unit process.
+The output does not include the currently stored certificate bundles due to a technical limitation.
+The output is saved as a tarball with the filename specified by the **-f** argument.
+You can also use standard output with **-f -**, as shown in the examples below:

 .. code-block:: console